What is Ketamine Therapy

 During the Journey

-The entire journey typically lasts around 45 minutes.
-After our team sets up the IV infusion they will periodically check in on you.
-There is also a call button you can use if you need any assistance or support during your treatment session.
+Our team will then set you up with the IV infusion and you can start your journey.
+You will be by yourself in a private and comfortable room.
+Medical staff will be checking in on you frequently, and there is also a call button you can use if you need any assistance or support during your treatment session.

 If you ever need to take a break, you can simply remove your eye mask and headphones.

 We give you as much time as you need to relax and reacclimate in our serene recovery lounge.
 During this time you can enjoy tea and light snacks, and also journal any thoughts you may have had during the experience.